 This means no data is lost when the image is compressed and the quality stays the same no matter how many times you edit and save the file.

-Images must not include any Amazon logos or trademarks, or variations, modifications or anything confusingly similar to Amazon’s logos and trademarks.
+- Images must not include any Amazon logos or trademarks, variations, modifications, or anything confusingly similar to Amazon’s logos and trademarks.

-Images must not include any badges used on Amazon, or variations, modifications or anything confusingly similar to such badges.
-This includes, but is not limited to, ‘Amazon’s Choice’, ‘Premium Choice’, ‘Amazon Alexa’, ‘Works with Amazon Alexa’, ‘Best Seller’ or ‘Top Seller’.
+- Images must not include any badges used on Amazon, variations, modifications, or anything confusingly similar to such badges.
+This includes, but is not limited to, ‘Amazon’s Choice, ‘Premium Choice’, ‘Amazon Alexa’, ‘Works with Amazon Alexa’, ‘Best Seller’, or ‘Top Seller’.
 Refer to trademark usage guidelines for more details.

 Now, let’s review the Site standards for Hero Images according to Amazon image requirements:

 Soap Dispenser from Dispenova.

 A good example of a Hero image with a pure White Background.